 Aspen Mountain’s western base area was home to Aspen’s first true chairlift and the site remains integral to the origins and legacy of lift-served skiing in the community and in the country.
 The original Lift One, combined with Lift Two, was the longest and fastest chairlift in the world when it was dedicated in 1947.
 In 1950, the chairlift hosted the first FIS World Championship alpine ski races ever held outside of Europe.
 In 1968, Aspen began a long tradition of hosting FIS World Cup races, a tradition that remained strong though 2017 when Lift 1A hosted the men’s and women’s World Cup Finals.

-The redevelopment project will put Aspen’s history front and center and will reinstate the historical ski corridor into town with the two historical Skiers Chalet buildings serving as the area portal; a new chairlift that loads in the same spot as the original Lift One chairlift; and the restoration and preservation of the Lift One lower terminal and remaining lift towers.
-The museum will showcase the site itself, as well as house permanent and temporary exhibits that tell the stories of Aspen’s rich ski history.
-AHS maintains one of the largest archives in the region, with more than 11,000 artifacts, historical images and records in the Collection related to the area’s rich ski history.
-The ski museum will enable AHS to display many of these treasured objects from Aspen’s past, including the original Aspen Mountain boat tow, chairs and canvas covers from the original Lift One, 10th Mountain Division artifacts, ski fashion pieces, a comprehensive collection of ski models, and much more.
+The museum will showcase the site itself, as well as house permanent and temporary exhibits that explore Aspen’s storied past.
+AHS maintains one of the largest archives in the region, with more than 11,000 artifacts, historical images and records in the Collection related to skiing and snowboarding history.
+The ski museum will enable AHS to display many of these treasured objects, including the original Aspen Mountain boat tow, chairs and canvas covers from the original Lift One, 10th Mountain Division artifacts, ski fashion pieces, a comprehensive collection of ski models, and much more.

-The project developers are responsible for moving and renovating the Skiers Chalet Lodge building to “white box” condition.
-AHS will then undertake a capital campaign to complete the museum and create exhibits and programs.
-The City of Aspen is not contributing any funds to AHS to create the museum.
-AHS will be sharing the Skiers Chalet Lodge building with Aspen Skiing Company for skier services and patrol functions within the building.
+The project developers will move, stabilize, and renovate the Skiers Chalet Lodge building to “white box” condition.
+AHS has started initial museum planning and will be launching a capital campaign to fund finishing its portion of the building, completing the museum, and creating exhibits and programs.
+AHS will be sharing the Skiers Chalet Lodge building with Aspen Skiing Company for skier services and other functions within the building.

 Aspen Mountain Timeline: The Origins & Legacy of Skiing

-For questions about the museum and AHS’s role in the redevelopment project, email the AHS CEO at email@example.com or call 970.925.3721
+For questions about the museum and AHS’s role in the redevelopment project, contact AHS CEO Kelly Murphy at [email protected] or 970.925.3721 x 101